 To find a pediatrician or pediatric specialist, please call 412-692-7337 or search our directory.

 A resource for our network of referring physicians.

 For more information about research, please call our main office at 412-692-6438.

 Wilson's disease occurs in one out of every 30,000 people.
 In most cases, it is inherited.
-A person must get two malfunctioning genes – one from each parent – in order to develop the disease.
+A pediatric patient with Wilson's disease must have two malfunctioning genes – one from each parent – in order to develop the disease.
 People with only one malfunctioning gene will never have symptoms and do not need treatment.
 However, they can pass the disease on to their children.

 Some cases of Wilson's disease are not inherited.
 In these cases, the cause of the gene defect is unknown.
 The only known risk factor for Wilson's disease is a family history of the disease.